SAP/spartacus-docs/_pages/contributing/feature-flags-and-code-deprecation.md

 3. Linking feature flag to feature level

     By linking your feature flag to feature level, you'll get your flag enabled by default for this and all above levels.
     To achieve that, provide default value for a feature flag as a string representing feature level.
-You can add this config to your general module configuration:
+You can add this config to your module configuration:

     ```typescript
         ConfigModule.withConfig({
+          // ...
           features: {
             consignmentTracking: '1.1',
           },